 Drone regulations in Monaco

-In this article, you will learn everything you need to know about flying a drone in Monaco.
+Find out everything you need to know in this article if you want to fly a drone in Monaco.

 Drone labels can be ordered here

-Without permission from the Civil Aviation Authority (CAA), you are only allowed to fly drones with a maximum weight of 500 grams like the DJI Mavic Air.
+Without a permit from the Civil Aviation Authority (CAA), you are only allowed to fly drones with a maximum weight of 100 grams.

-You have to stay 150 meters away from the outer limits of heliports.
+A distance of 150 meters must be kept from the outer boundary of heliports.

-Drones flights at the Prince’s Palace and the Place du Palais are prohibited without obtaining a permit first.
+Drone flights at the Prince’s Palace and Place du Palais are not permitted without obtaining prior authorization.

-We have researched the listed drone regulations for Monaco to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Monaco!
+The drone rules for Monaco listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the responsible aviation authority.
+Alternatively, you can also contact the embassy of the country you live in for more information about the regulations.
+Please leave us a comment if you learn any updates and/or have your own experiences flying your drone in Monaco!

 Do you have any sources about the MTOW you mentioned above?
 If so I would love a link to read about, since I’ve only found information about radar detection of UAV in monacao.
 Pleas and thank you for your time